AlwinHollebrandse/BreastCancerCellDetection/README.md

 ## LinearFilter
 This section is found under Filter.java.
 This filter methods crops of borders of images that do not have a large enough border for an edge pixel.
-It accepts the following parameters: current image, filterType, filterWidth, filterHeight, weights, and scalar.
+It accepts the following parameters: current image, filterType, filterWidth, filterHeight, and weights.
 After validating each param, this code provides this lambda: for the given pixel, check which type of filter is being applied.
 If it is “linear”, take the user’s filter mask size and compute the average of each pixel in that filter (where each pixel is first multiplied by the corresponding weight value).
 The center pixel of this filter is set to that average value.
 Note that each channel of the pixel is computed independently.
 The output of this method is saved as linear.jpg.

 ## MedianFilter